buerki/ngramprocessor/README.md

 ###### OS X / Xubuntu

 Inside the `ngramprocessor_0.0` directory, double-click on `Xubuntu_installer` (for Xubuntu), `OSX_installer` (OS X).
 Follow the instructions of the installer.
 OS X might prompt users to install the command line tools – this is a free download from Apple and is needed to install the NGP.
+A video walk through the installation process for MacOS 10.15 is found [here](https://vimeo.com/448806908)

 ###### Windows